-H3.5 All of the landscape and visual sensitivities listed in the landscape type evaluation apply to this character area.
-Specific to this character area are the panoramic views over the Low Weald to the north, particularly from the open access land at Amberley Mount and Chantry Hill, and Sullington Hill.
+I.42 All of the landscape and visual sensitivities listed in the landscape type evaluation apply to this character area.
+Specific to this character area are:

+Panoramic views over the Low Weald to the north, particularly from open access land at Amberley Mount, Chantry Hill and Sullington Hill which are identified as representative views in the View Characterisation and Analysis.